-Reoperating on a nose that has already been worked on makes revision rhinoplasty a particularly complicated procedure.
+Reoperating on a nose that has already been worked on makes revision rhinoplasty a procedure that demands a great deal of expertise and experience.
 This is a more complicated surgery than the original procedure for a number of reasons, including:

 - Scar formation